 BA Architecture Thesis (2016)

-The site is a much underused, but highly central spot within Manchester.
-Attention to how the building responds to the public space around it was carefully considered, to the extent that the building's massing experiments with an approachably domestic scale at its upper level, as well as an imposingly industrial scale where it meets the ground.
+The site is a much underused, but highly central spot within Manchester, so attention to how the building responds to the public space around it, and the area’s architectural heritage, was carefully considered, to the extent that the building’s massing experiments with an approachably domestic scale at its upper level, as well as an imposingly industrial scale where it meets the ground.